HelenVe/FaceDetectionOcclusions/README.md

 ### Trained RGB Model - 10classes_rgb

 The trained model should be in yolov5/runs/train/trainedmodelname folder.
 The folder contains the model weights and training and validation plots.
 The starting weights are the yolov5m weights.
-The YAML files specify the lication of the images and labels folders.
+Hyperparameter evolution for 42 generations to find optimal trainign params.
+The YAML files specify the location of the images and labels folders.

 ## B) Train second models to detect the missed faces of the 1st model